All activities are planned by the members who act as planners, convenors, presenters and/or hosts for study groups.

 Convenor: David Turner

-2nd Wednesday 10.00 - 12.00, 6 Seville Place, Olive Estate
+2nd Wednesday 10.00 - 12.00, at Seville Place, Olive Estate

 There are many treasures world-wide which the group can discuss.